Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Technical Aspects

 \subsubsection{How XAI can help}

+Lack of explainability can be a severe setback for edge-intelligence-enabled communication networks for some of the applications, like vehicle-to-vehicle communications, that require real-time decisions for preventing crashes, providing driver assistance, and enhancing traffic management.
+Due to this setback for edge-intelligence-enabled communication, humans find it difficult to pinpoint the actual origin of problems in catastrophic scenarios.
+Some of the factors like human intuition, channel measurements, and theoretical analysis have played a crucial role in the designing of wireless standards and cellular networks.
+This approach made the domain experts go with either computer simulations or theoretical analysis for validating the building blocks of communication systems.
+AI models are expected to give justifications or explainability for cellular networks \cite{shafin2020artificial}.

+The base stations integrated with edge intelligence will be granted precise, robust, and high-speed AI algorithms through AI-enabled 6G that will ensure safety-critical mass autonomy for the sub-network settings.
+The cellular networks are virtually split based on the types of services they offer through network slicing.
+Future AI-enabled 6G network slicing will be allocated based on several human-centric requirements such as ethics, and safety at the sub-network level.
+XAI can help in explaining the behaviors of mass control systems in terms of the overall policy as well as for individual instances, integrated with system performance that can lead to trustworthy supervision of 6G-based services \cite{li2020trustworthy}.

-XAI can play a massive role in guaranteeing the performance of the edge AI-enabled 6G networks where several network components are integrated for different requirements through justifiable results.
+XAI can play a massive role in guaranteeing the performance of edge AI-enabled 6G networks where several network components are integrated for different requirements through justifiable results.
 Verification, validation, and auditing of the decisions at the edge for addressing the challenges mentioned above will become simple due to the justification of the decisions from XAI algorithms.
-Also, humans may have to be involved in some stage of decision making in mission-critical edge AI-enabled 6G applications.
-In those situations, the job of humans becomes simple as they can easily understand the reasons for the decisions/predictions of the AI algorithms at the edge as depicted in Fig. \ref{fig:xai}.
-Hence they can take better decisions.
-For instance, in \cite{hossain2020explainable}, XAI is proposed to be used by the authors to make the healthcare professionals understand the findings of the DL algorithms to control the COVID-19 like pandemics using edge enabled 5G and beyond networks.
-The proposed XAI-based solution will ensure that the findings of the ML-based algorithms are justifiable, which will help the ethical acceptance of the deep neural network model to combat the pandemic situations from the healthcare professionals.
+Also, humans may have to be involved in some stage of decision-making in mission-critical edges AI-enabled 6G applications like drone-assisted telesurgery systems, smart grid, and border surveillance.
+In those situations, the job of humans becomes simple as they can easily understand the reasons for the decisions/predictions of the AI algorithms at the edge as depicted in Fig. \ref{fig:xai}, thus enabling the humans to take better decisions.